GoSolve-io/go-application-guide/docs/appdesign/DESIGN.md

 # Application design

-For starters we'll identify key components in our example app.
+For starters, we'll identify key components in our example app.
 Then we'll try to find some common patterns in typical backend applications and create our final design.

 ## Components breakdown